bravetechnologycoop/brave-alert-lib/README.md

 Library to communicate with responders and staff when action is required.

+# How to deploy a new version

+On your local machine, in the `brave-alert-lib` repository:

+1. Pull the latest code for release: `git checkout main && git pull origin main`

+1. Decide on an appropriate version number for the new version

+1. Update `CHANGELOG.md` by moving everything in `Unreleased` to a section for the new version

+1. Update the version in `package.json` and `package-lock.json`

+1. Make a new commit directly on `main` with those updates

+1. Tag the new commit - for example, if the version number is v1.0.0 use `git tag v1.0.0`

+1. Push the new version to GitHub: `git push origin main --tags`

 # Prerequisites

 1. Must have a `.env` file containing following environment variables: